Maurizio-GitHub/portfolio-project-2/README.md

 - Content

-    - Ready-to-use code, making the very first part of the project was taken and properly adapted from Coding Institute's [Love Maths](https://github.com/Code-Institute-Org/love-maths) project.
+    - Ready-to-use code, making the very first part of the project, was taken and **properly adapted** from Coding Institute's [Love Maths](https://github.com/Code-Institute-Org/love-maths) project.

 <br>